notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 **Parameters**:

 *wParam [in]*
-: const tChar\* languageName, the name of the language to get
+: const wchar_t\* languageName, the name of the language to get

 *lParam [out]*
 : ExternalLexerAutoIndentMode &autoIndentMode, an object of the enumeration class ExternalLexerAutoIndentMode, with values: